Introduction

 Recent Trends with RWD

 The increase in health data has brought about the increased use of RWD and RWE in healthcare.
-Let’s take a look at some recent health data trends.
+Some recent health data trends include:

 Demographics and SDOH